 I sure hope not!

 Even as a guy that knows anatomy, I’m not immune to injuries.
-However, I use injuries as feedback – they tell me what my body can and can’t do, as well as what I need to work on.
+However, I use injuries as feedback – they tell me what my body can and can’t do and what I need to work on.

-Here are just a few simple tweaks you can use when working around an injury, as well as why they work so well.
+Here are just a few simple tweaks to keep you working out.

-These people have issues controlling shear force, so a way to work around that is to get their torso more upright so the loading is more compressive vs. shearing in nature.
+These people have issues controlling shear force, so a way to work around that is to get their torso more upright so the loading is more compressive vs. shearing.

-In a sumo deadlift, don’t think about pushing your hips back to set up; instead, think about opening up your groin and pushing your knees out.
+In a sumo deadlift, don’t push your hips back to set up; instead, think about opening up your groin and pushing your knees out.
 This will load the hips and groin while minimizing strain on the lower back.

 I can’t tell you how many powerlifters thought their careers were overdue to back issues, only to have them switch to sumo deadlifts and get a new lease on life.